GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini_2_0/gemini-multimodal-live-api-dev-guide/CONTRIBUTING.md

 # How to Contribute

-At this time, we're not looking to take contributions to this project.
+At this time, we're not actively accepting external contributions to this project.
+However, we welcome and encourage community involvement.
+In the future, we plan to open up the project for contributions through a process that will likely involve:

+1. Forking the repository.
+2. Creating a new branch for your changes.
+3. Submitting a pull request for review.

+We appreciate your interest and look forward to your future contributions!

 ## Before you begin